ArchipelagoMW/Archipelago/docs/api.md

 ### Events

 Events will mark some progress.
-You define an event location (see above), an event item (see above), strap some rules to the location (i.e. hold certain items) and manually place the event item at the event location.
+You define an event location, an event item, strap some rules to the location (i.e. hold certain items) and manually place the event item at the event location.

 Events can be used to either simplify the logic or to get better spoiler logs.
-Events will show up in the play through.
+Events will show up in the spoiler playthrough but they do not represent actual items or locations within the game.

 There is one special case for events: Victory.
-To get the win condition to show up in the spoiler log, you create an event item and place it at an event location with the access_rules for game completion.
+To get the win condition to show up in the spoiler log, you create an event item and place it at an event location with the `access_rules` for game completion.
 Once that's done, the world's win condition can be as simple as checking for that item.

 By convention the victory event is called `"Victory"`.
 It can be placed at one